chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 So instead, we extract the year and month from the S3 object, via regular expression.
 These values are then inserted into the `cloudtrail-YYYY-MM` template string.

+# Other

+## If you upgrade or modify the cluster

+AWS requires regular upgrades of an OpenSearch cluster.
+Or you might want to change the cluster yourself, for example to add disk space.
+When that happens, you will lose events.

+OpenSearch does a blue-green deployment: it copies the old server data to the new cluster, and then switches the DNS entry.
+The old server will continue to accept updates right up to the point that it shuts down.
+Unfortunately, those updates will not find their way to the new server.

+To avoid losing events, record the start time of your server upgrade, and the timestamp when a new Lambda instance is spun up after the upgrade completes.
+Then look for all of the "processing" log entries between those two times (easy with CloudWatch Logs Insights), and use bulk upload to re-process the files.

+## If you change the instance type

+The "t3" instance types, used in the example CloudFormation template, do not support all of the features of OpenSearch (such as auto-tune).
+If you use the Console to change your instance type to a "standard" instance, then you may not be able to switch back: those unsupported features will be enabled when upgrading, and cannot be disabled when downgrading.